 Illinois Democrat Luis Gutierrez, who rejoined the Judiciary Committee this year to help lead an overhaul of the immigration laws, said his parents came to the U.S. with limited education.
 They didn’t have advanced degrees that qualify some immigrants now to obtain H-1B visas, he said.

 “While I don’t hold any of these prestigious degrees either, I’ve done well here,” Gutierrez said.

 California Democrat Zoe Lofgren said Intel Corp.
-(INTC) co-founder Andrew Grove, a native of Hungary, and Sergey Brin, a co-founder of Google Inc. who was born in Russia, immigrated with their families, not as holders of visas reserved for highly skilled workers or people with advanced degrees.
+(INTC:US) co-founder Andrew Grove, a native of Hungary, and Sergey Brin, a co-founder of Google Inc. who was born in Russia, immigrated with their families, not as holders of visas reserved for highly skilled workers or people with advanced degrees.

 “From Alexander Hamilton to Andrew Carnegie to Albert Einstein we are a nation of immigrants,” Lofgren said.
 “Immigration is good for our country.”

 Goodlatte asked San Antonio Mayor Julian Castro if there are “options we should consider between the extremes of mass deportation and the path to citizenship” for 11 million people unlawfully in the U.S.